To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 The Shard in central London is an excellent example of where glazing and shading combined allow a fully glazed building to pass building regulations and be comfortable to live and work in.

 The double skin façade of this tallest building in Europe had a g-value of glazing of 0.68.
-The use of fully automated blinds improve this performance to a gtot figure of 0.12 (88% heat rejection).
+The use of fully automated blinds improved this performance to a gtot figure of 0.12 (88% heat rejection).

 There are many different technologies available to improve the energy efficiency of domestic buildings resulting in reduction in energy bills.
 This appendix concentrates on options that reduce the amount of heating a home requires and compares energy saving rates of different domestic technologies.